Updated November 5, 2019

 Hamish Broughton blogs at My Travel Fix.

 How about you?
-Have you tried tracing ancestry through heritage travel?
+Have you tried tracing ancestry through heritage tourism?
 What was your experience?

 Some of the links on this page are affiliate marketing links.
 If you purchase products through these links I make a small commission at no cost to you.

-Start exploring your own ancestry with a genetic test kit and these how-to guides.
+Start exploring your own ancestry through heritage tourism with a genetic test kit and these how-to guides.